 For the highest efficiency, the use of a 2-stage Heating/ Cooling thermostat is recommended.
 The heat/cool thermostat prevents simultaneous operation of the heating and cooling units and is equipped with an ON-AUTO fan mode that allows the home owner to operate the indoor blower when only air circulation is desired.
-Connect the red, yellow, green and brown low voltage wires to the R or RC, Y, G and W terminals respectively on the thermostat base.
+Connect the red, yellow, green and brown/orange low voltage wires to the R or RC, Y, G, W or W2 (if applicable) terminals on the thermostat base.
 The black wire is the 24 volt common required on some thermostats.
 See Figure 9.